meshery/meshery/CONTRIBUTING.md

 - We will soon be adding Pre-Commit Hooks to make sure you get to know your errors before you commit the code.
 - In case you are unable to fix your lint errors, ping us on our [Slack](https://slack.meshery.io).

-Certainly, here's the content converted into proper markdown format:

 # Using Sistent in Meshery UI